DataBiosphere/terra-docker/terra-jupyter-gatk-ovtf/README.md

-# terra-jupyter-gatk image
+# terra-jupyter-gatk-ovtf image

-This repo contains the terra-jupyter-gatk image that is compatible with notebook service in [Terra]("https://app.terra.bio/") called Leonardo.
-For example, use `us.gcr.io/broad-dsp-gcr-public/terra-jupyter-gatk:{version}` in terra.
+This repo contains the terra-jupyter-gatk-ovtf image that is compatible with notebook service in [Terra]("https://app.terra.bio/") called Leonardo.
+For example, use `us.gcr.io/broad-dsp-gcr-public/terra-jupyter-gatk-ovtf:{version}` in terra.

 ## Image contents